Alfred, New York: History

+Early history

 "The Seneca Indians were the original owners of this land, but following the American victory in the American Revolutionary War, "all foreign claims of ownership were extinguished, and the power of the Indian Confederacy was broken... but New York and Massachusetts each claimed ownership under conflicting patents.
 In 1786 New York conceded the lands to Massachusetts but retained the sovereignty."
 Ownership of the land changed hands several times until 1791, when "most of the lands of Alfred were sold to the settlers at from $2 to $4 per acre."

 "The earliest settlers followed Indian trails, the chief one leading from Fort Niagara to and down the Canisteo, Chemung and Susquehanna rivers.
 This passed near the northeastern corner of Alfred and had become well worn by war parties during the Revolution.
 Settlers from the far east might come by Albany, and the Schoharie and Susquehanna valleys or by Schenectady, Utica, Geneva and Bath.
 Whatever way they chose the roads were mostly bridgeless and of the most primitive kind, making travel tedious and difficult.
 From Hornellsville westward for many years the only roads were little more than wood paths marked by 'blazed trees'."